What Is a Podcast Network?

 Can Podcast Networks Dump Their Podcast Partners?

-Certainly.
-These sponsored partnerships must be two-way streets in terms of return on investment (ROI).
+Certainly, as long as it doesn’t violate any contracts.
+At Parents On Demand, we believe these sponsored partnerships should be two-way streets in terms of return on investment (ROI).
 If a sponsor feels that their ROI is not panning out financially, they are free to sever ties with the podcaster who does not bring in sufficient advertising dollars and partner with other more lucrative podcasters.

 Do Podcast Networks Open Media Doors?

-That does not mean that you should discount these podcasters’ efforts or stop striving for excellence in your own podcasting.
-Simply being able to share your visions and opinions succinctly in an online forum viewed by others is often enough of a reward that anything that goes above and beyond that is merely the gravy on top of the meat.
+That does not mean should discount these podcasters’ efforts or stop striving for excellence in your own podcasting.
+Simply being able to share your visions and opinions succinctly in an online forum viewed by others is often enough of a reward.
+Anything that goes above and beyond that is merely the gravy on top of the meat.

 What Can You Bring to the Podcasting Network Table?